ON SALE: Make Every Day Mediterranean: An Oldways 4-Week Menu Plan E-BOOK SHOP NOW

 4 sprigs of fresh thyme, minced

-When I was very little I remember having to go on two shopping trips, one to the local grocery store and another into the city to get the more traditional items my mother had a hard time finding in the supermarkets.
+When I was very little I remember having to go on two shopping trips, one to the local grocery store and another into the city to get the more traditional items my mother had a hard time ending in the supermarkets.
 Now, I can head to the local grocery store about 10 minutes away to get all the ingredients I need, except for the scotch bonnets.
 The local grocery stores have peppers like scotch bonnets, but they are not the real Jamaican peppers.
 For scotch bonnets, we ventured out to a West Indian store in Mattapan.
 When I got back home, my father offered to help me with the cooking.
-I graciously accepted—anything I can do to spend some time with my parents is certainly worth it.
+I graciously accepted anything I can do to spend some time with my parents is certainly worth it.
 This is another beautiful benefit of learning about our family traditions!

 Here are the steps we followed while making our curry chicken dish.
 You can play around with the ingredients to create different variations of this dish.
 I tried to get exact measurements down, but I will admit that my father eyeballed a couple of the ingredients!